jnkly/rmbc-dev/languages.md

 # Languages

-## Rotherham.gov.uk in other languages
+## View our website in other languages

 You can translate our website into 60 different languages using Google Translate.